pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 So what happened here?
 First, we used the Azure Static Web Apps for Visual Studio Code to authorize access to GitHub.
 Next, we created a deployment using the extension, created a GitHub Actions workflow, and deployed the application.
 We edited the code and pushed it to the repository.
 The push triggered the GitHub Action, rebuilt, and deployed the application.

-The Azure Static Web Apps service lets you create a complete devops workflow.
+The Azure Static Web Apps service lets you create a complete DevOps workflow.

 ### Build and deploy with code and Pulumi